RushdaMansuri/Insert-Catch-Game/README.md

 **Insert-Catch-Game**

-This is an Insert catching game.
-On starting the game, you need to select your favourite insect and then catch it.
+This is a game of catching an insect.
+You must first choose your favorite insect before you can begin the game.

 https://webpage.pace.edu/RM47512N/Insert-Catch-Game/